Hate American Made ////// Waco Siege

 Because on the 14th, and this plays, this goes toward their teaching and to

 what they follow and what they believe.
+David Koresh tells the FBI that we're looking

 eventually, but we are not going to surrender until I have written a manuscript that explains the seven seals.

 On the 16th, so this is two days later, Koresh tells negotiators, you know, just be patient.
+I have completed the manuscript on the first seal.

 So there are seven of them.

-It would seem to me that if he's telling the truth on these matters, then it's, it could be a 14-day waiting period if, in fact, he's completed this manuscript in a two-day time period.
+It would seem to me that if he's telling the truth on these matters, then it could be a 14-day waiting period if, in fact, he's completed this manuscript in a two-day time period.

-Well, he's got six more to go, and if he could do it at the same pace, we might be 12 days away from people walking out of this compound.
+Well, he's got six more to go.
+And if he could do it at the same pace, we might be 12 days away from people walking out of this compound.

 Yeah, but again, it's a difficult situation for law enforcement because this Yahoo has been lying to you the whole time.
+Correct.

 And he is doing what law enforcement hates.

+He's controlling the situation.
 Law enforcement cannot stand that.

-In fact, at times, it's downright dangerous for law enforcement to not be in control of a situation.
+And in fact, at times, it's downright dangerous for law enforcement to not be in control of a situation.

+Now, Janet Reno does reject the tear gas plan on the 16th.
 I don't know if that is in direct relation to Koresha telling them that he's making progress on his manuscript.

 The next day,

-There's an individual.
+there's an individual.

 It was a man, his name Lewis.